ArmelRandy/Self-instruct/README.md

 # Disclaimer

-- Our approach requires the availability of a significant amount of computational resources.
+- Our approach requires the availability of a good amount of computational resources.
 - We will focus on the dataset generation pipeline and the curation rather than the fine-tuning.
 - Keep in mind that the quality of the dataset obtained by this method is strongly dependent on the quality of the model that is used.